Some things simply shouldn’t be said, especially to someone taking on the role of a caregiver.

 Helpful Ways to Beat The Heat with Multiple Sclerosis

 Those with Multiple Sclerosis (MS) know what it’s like when in a hot environment.
 It’s not pleasant, and heat can make symptoms worse.
-Between 60-80% of those with MS have some intolerance to heat, producing symptoms of numbness, fatigue and more.
+Between 60-80% of those with Multiple Sclerosis have some intolerance to heat, producing symptoms of numbness, fatigue and more.

 The Invisible Victims of Alzheimer’s Disease: Family Caregivers